Performance of optimal linear-response processes in driven Brownian motion far from equilibrium: Introduction

-We have tried to keep the presentation as self-contained as possible.
-The manuscript is organized as follows.
+We try to keep the presentation self-contained, so the manuscript is organized as follows.
 In Secs.~\ref{sec:bmotion} and \ref{sec:stothermo}, we establish notations reviewing the standard theoretical description of Brownian motion and its corresponding stochastic thermodynamics, respectively.
 In Sec.~\ref{sec:exactopt}, we re-derive the exact optimal protocols for driven Brownian motion in the overdamped regime and define the performance we test numerically.
-In Sec.~\ref{sec:optslow}, we present the basic elements of the geometric approach applied to driven Brownian motion and derive the corresponding optimal protocols, which we use later on in our analysis of performance.
+In Sec.~\ref{sec:optslow}, we present the basic elements of the geometric approach applied to driven Brownian motion and derive the corresponding optimal protocols, which we use later in our performance analysis.
 In Sec.~\ref{sec:fastopt}, we obtain fast but weak optimal processes using the approach of Ref.~\cite{bonancca2018minimal} and obtain their performance far from equilibrium.
 We give our final remarks in Secs.~\ref{sec:power} and \ref{sec:conclusion}.